shredthaGNAR/stars/README.md

 * [shash007/People-Search-on-Social-Networks-using-Face-Recognition](https://github.com/shash007/People-Search-on-Social-Networks-using-Face-Recognition): Searching people on social networking sites using Face Recognition
 * [preetmodh/PeopleConnect](https://github.com/preetmodh/PeopleConnect): A Social Media Web application made using the Django rest framework (for API endpoints) and reactjs where users can chat in real-time(using channels and signals), post their updates, like, comment and view other users’ posts & profiles, search users & follow-unfollow them and get notified about activities on their profile.
 * [ChanChunCheong/PeopleSearch](https://github.com/ChanChunCheong/PeopleSearch): DSO Summer Internship-People Search Aggregator web application which use data analytics and artificial intelligence libraries, to simultaneously search social media profiles from various platforms, processes, and then rank the search results based on name, location, keywords and image matching
-* [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica): Perplexica is an AI-powered search engine.
+* [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica): Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI
 * [persepolisdm/persepolis](https://github.com/persepolisdm/persepolis): Persepolis is a download manager written in Python.
 * [ivansaul/personal-portfolio](https://github.com/ivansaul/personal-portfolio): Fully responsive personal  portfolio single-page website, responsive for all devices, built using HTML, CSS, JavaScript and Python.
 * [juyomay21/personal-site](https://github.com/juyomay21/personal-site): My personal website - built with React, React-Router, React-Snap for Static-Export, and GitHub Pages.